 3.9.
-Except as provided for in paragraphs 3.10 to 3.14, a contractor with a GMS contract which takes effect, or is treated as taking effect for payment purposes, after 1st April 2018 will not be entitled to guarantee payments.
+Except as provided for in paragraphs 3.10 to 3.14, a contractor with a GMS contract which took effect, or was treated as taking effect for payment purposes, after 1st April 2018 is not entitled to guarantee payments.

+3.10.
+If-

-- 3.10.
-If - a) a new contractor comes into existence as the result of a merger between one or more other contractors; and - b) that merger led to the termination of GMS contracts and the agreement of a new GMS contract, the new contractor is to be entitled to a guarantee payment that is the total of any guarantee payments payable under the terminated GMS contracts.
+- a) a new contractor comes into existence as the result of a merger between one or more other contractors; and - b) that merger led to the termination of GMS contracts and the agreement of a new GMS contract, the new contractor is to be entitled to a guarantee payment that is the total of any guarantee payments payable under the terminated GMS contracts.